-- A blank sample author, artist, or contributor contract. - A list of books in print noting the year of publication. - Five print or one digital copy of each catalogue for the current calendar year. - Five print copies of at least four titles published in the two most recent calendar years, including the current year. - A list of owners and shareholders.
+- A blank sample author, artist, or contributor contract. - A list of books in print noting the year of publication. - Five print or one digital copy of each catalogue for the current calendar year. - Five print copies of at least four titles published in the two most recent calendar years, including the current year.
+Note that this is required each year; books submitted in previous years will no longer be available. - A list of owners and shareholders.